Join me!

 Water

 New rose bushes need frequent watering.
-When watering, be sure to soak the entire roots.
+When watering, be sure to soak all the roots.
 Less frequent, heavy waterings are better than less frequent shallow waterings.
 Remember to water at the base of the plant to avoid any water fungal diseases.

 Those in dry summers may need to water their roses more often to protect them from the heat.
 A layer of mulch around the base of the rose can help to conserve water.
 It also helps to overwinter the rose bush in the fall.